ARM-software/psa-api/doc/crypto/api/ops/sign.rst

     This value must not be used to build other algorithms that are parametrized over a hash.
 For any valid use of this macro to build an algorithm ``alg``, :code:`PSA_ALG_IS_HASH_AND_SIGN(alg)` is true.

     This value cannot be used to build an algorithm specification to perform an operation.
-If used in this way, the operation wil fail with an error.
+If used in this way, the operation will fail with an error.

     .. rubric:: Usage